Linaro/website/_posts/current/blog/2020-09-25-enabling-uefi-secure-boot-on-u-boot.md

 date: 2020-09-25T11:04:00.000Z
 image: /assets/images/content/tech_background_1.jpg
 tags:
+  - UEFI Secure Boot
+  - U-Boot
+  - Unified Extensible Firmware Interface
-  - T
+  - ""
 category: Blog
 author: takahiro.akashi@linaro.org
 ---
 # Enabling UEFI Secure Boot on U-Boot

 U-Boot is a favorite boot loader for embedded devices, supporting a variety of architectures and platforms.
-In the last few years, a number of new UEFI interfaces have been brought into U-Boot and the latest element added is Secure Boot.
+In the last few years, a number of new UEFI interfaces have been brought into U-Boot, and the latest element added is Secure Boot.
 How does it work and what is it designed to protect you against?

 ## UEFI U-Boot

 UEFI (Unified Extensible Firmware Interface)\[1] is the specification developed by UEFI Forum to standardize interfaces between firmware and the OS's, aiming to replace legacy BIOS on PC architecture.

 Nowadays UEFI is everywhere.
-It has been the default on PC and server side, now so is on arm64 platforms.
+It has been the default on PC and server side, so now is on arm64 platforms.
 While U-Boot is still popular among embedded world, supporting generic interfaces like UEFI will make it much easier for users to bring a wider range of OS distributions to their platforms with minimized efforts and no customization.
 Remember that grub can support U-Boot's own APIs but only on arm port.
 No distributions support it on arm64 or x86.

 Accordingly, a huge amount of effort has been devoted on developing UEFI interfaces on top of U-Boot framework since 2016.
 Linaro participated in this community activity since 2018 and worked together to help improve the functionality as well as the quality.
 (At Linaro we focus on the arm ecosystem, but those developments benefit other architectures as well.
 It might be worth mentioning that, in the latest release, risc-v is added to a list of supported architectures along with arm and x86.)